 In addition to providing a “stipend” for the trainee/fellow, the training program provides support in the form of an Institutional Allowance to help support the costs of training.
 The Institutional Allowance is a fixed amount.
 The information below includes references to NIH’s Grants Policy Statement (GPS).

 NIH institutional or individual Training grants (“T” type awards) do not include an Institutional Allowance component.
-For other sponsors, individual sponsor terms and conditions would apply.
+For other sponsors, individual sponsor terms and conditions apply.

-The Institutional Allowance is intended to defray expenses for the individual fellow such as research supplies, equipment, travel to scientific meetings, and health insurance and to otherwise offset, insofar as possible, appropriate administrative costs of training.
+The Institutional Allowance is intended to defray expenses for the individual fellow such as research supplies, equipment, travel to scientific meetings, and health insurance, and to otherwise offset, insofar as possible, appropriate administrative costs of training.

-Institutional Allowance expenditures must, as with all sponsored award expenditures, meet all four Cost Principles (Reasonable, Allowable, Allocable, Consistently Treated) and be incurred between the start and end dates of the Award.
+Institutional Allowance expenditures must, as with all sponsored award expenditures, meet all four Cost Principles (Reasonable, Allowable, Allocable, and Consistently Treated) and be incurred between the start and end dates of the Award.

-Unused Institutional Allowance funds will be refunded to the sponsor upon Award close out.
+Unused Institutional Allowance funds will be refunded to the sponsor upon Award closeout.